THUNDER IN THE SKIES AND ON THE WATER!

 Before you settle in to watch the spectacular Air Show, you won’t want to miss the Water Show’s all new “Spectacle of Speed and Power!”
 Watch the Hustler Power Boats perform along the lakefront!
 Check out the rest of the water show’s exciting action!

-NEW this year, watch as up to three Hustler Powerboats demonstrate their speed and power on the waters of Lake Michigan.
-Returning favorite Tony DeMatteo, and newcomer “Connecticut Hustler” will be the exciting Water Show’s feature presentation act!
+NEW this year, watch as two Hustler Powerboats demonstrate their speed and power on the waters of Lake Michigan.
+Returning favorite Tony DeMatteo, and newcomer “Connecticut Hustler” will be two of the exciting Water Show’s feature presentation act!
+Just added to make a Triple Threat!
+Watch Glenn Kennedy (InPro Corporation) showcase his 42 foot Fountain Lighting powerboat, with over 1400 Horsepower!

 JET SKI STUNT SHOW